 Our vision: Every American should be able to get the health care they need, when they need it, at a price they can afford.
 But for years, insurance companies charged too much, their policies were full of holes, and coverage was easily denied or revoked.
-The Affordable Care Act changed that, providing families with a measure of health security.
+The Affordable Care Act changed that, providing families with a new and greater measure of health security.
 Now that the ACA is under attack, there is much to be done: (1) guarantee coverage to every American as a matter of right; (2) encourage healthy behavior and protect others from unhealthy behaviors; and (3) allow people to make their own health care choices.

-Donald Trump and Republicans in Congress are trying to repeal the Affordable Care Act (ACA).
-The Congressional Budget Office estimates that such a repeal and the resulting market collapse for private insurance could take health coverage away from as many as 30 million Americans.
-Each state and locality needs to prepare to protect the health care of as many residents as possible.
-One step, already employed by Maryland, is to create a study commission to report on the likely healthcare and economic impacts of ACA repeal and recommend policies to help people become or remain insured, and to control costs.
+Donald Trump has continued to weaken the Affordable Care Act (ACA), which made it necessary for each state and locality needs to protect the health care of as many residents as possible.
+One step, already employed by Maryland, is to create a study commission to recommend policies to help people become or remain insured, and to control costs.
 Those may include a reinsurance program, fair share disclosure, and a series of measures to lower prescription drug prices.